scds/rdm25-26/dm-postdoc.md

 None

 ## Facilitator Bio
-Danica Evering holds expansive experience with research support, education, project management, advocacy, and knowledge translation; with fluency in social practice art, healthcare, community research, data, and systems development.
-Danica supports students, postdocs, faculty, and staff with RDM through the data lifecycle—Data Management Plans, storage and backup, data security, data sharing.
-With an MA in Media Studies from Concordia, they are interested in fostering RDM within curious scholars and disciplines.
+Danica Evering (they/them) is a Research Data Management Specialist grounded in curiosity and a deep commitment to ethics.
+Danica is available to help students, postdocs, faculty, and staff with RDM through the data lifecycle—Data Management Plans, storage and backup, data security, data sharing.
+With an MA in Media Studies, Danica fosters active interest in RDM across disciplines, with a knack for engaging researchers who might not even realize they have data to manage.
+Outside of work they sing in a choir, play PC games, maintain an art writing practice, grow a garden, contribute Wikipedia articles, and run.

 Isaac Pratt (he/him) is a research scientist by training and has a PhD in Anatomy & Cell Biology.
 He leverages nearly a decade of interdisciplinary research experience to help support students, staff, and faculty.
 His expertise lies in questions surrounding data storage, security, planning, archival, and sharing.
 Isaac also provides support and curation services for McMaster Dataverse.
 His other interests include reproducible research methods, open science, and data science.